ftde0/yt2009/apk_setup.md

 # ANDROID APP SETUP - YT2009

-if you'd like to have an android app for your instance users, you can get an old youtube apk working (2.x-4.x) by setting it up to connect to your yt2009 server.
+if you'd like to have an android app for your instance users, you can get an old youtube apk working (2.x-4.1.23) by setting it up to connect to your yt2009 server.

 NOTES:
-- later APKs (5.x) won't work as they used InnerTube instead of the Data API V2, which yt2009 reimplements.
+- later APKs (5.x) won't work as they used InnerTube instead of the Data API V2.
 - your instance needs to be on port 80. if you're running a standard webserver there, set it up to redirect `/feeds/api/*` requests to your instance.
 - earlier APKs require a lot more work to get running, and some (1.6.20 and earlier) don't work on